-2Note that the IDEAS rank per criterion and, thus, also the IDEAS score is calculated for each country in our country link list separately.
+&lt;sup>5Note that the IDEAS rank per criterion and, thus, also the IDEAS score is calculated for each country in our country link list separately.
 Hence, each country has distinct rankings for all criteria, which are also aggregated on country level only.